 You’re looking at a photo of the IG Farben BUNA Werke in Monowice on the outskirts of Oświęcim Poland taken during its construction in 1942.
 The name BUNA is derived from butadiene-based synthetic rubber and the chemical symbol for sodium (Na), a process of synthetic rubber production developed in Germany.

 This one factory, although part of a complex of industrial plants, was very large in its own right, covering two square miles, with scores of buildings involved in rubber, chemical and fuel production.
-The large building at centre left is the power plant which eventually had three prominent smoke stacks.
+The large building at centre left is the power plant which eventually had five prominent smoke stacks.
 At the height of production in 1944, the BUNA Werke employed 80,000 workers.

 Most of the factory was carried off to the east by Soviet forces in 1945 but you can still see numerous buildings and structures which point to what was one of wartime Germany’s largest synthetic rubber plants.

-Although built by 8,636 workers from Italy, it was staffed by slave-labourers, a majority of them Jewish, from several nearby concentration camps.
-This is why you’ve never heard of the Buna Werke in Monowice; the camps are far more famous and go under their German name; Auschwitz.
+Although built by 8,636 workers from Italy, it was staffed by slave-labourers, many of them Jewish, from three nearby concentration camps.
+This is why you’ve never heard of the Buna Werke in Monowice; the camps are far more famous and go under the German name of Oświęcim; Auschwitz.

-At the BUNA Werke there is no doubt conditions for the workers were terrible, the German overseers harsh, and workers’ life measured in months, not years.
-What there is doubt about, however, are the German intentions, their motives; was it to make rubber or destroy a people?
+At the BUNA Werke conditions for the workers were good according to some survivors while others say conditions were brutal and lives were measured in months, not years.
+What there can be little doubt about are the German intentions, their motives; was it to make rubber or destroy a people?
 Did this enormous enterprise act as a cover for killing one Million Jews, or was it an essential war industry staffed by slave labourers, many of whom died?
 On this issue rests the whole body of German guilt, promoted after the war by the released inmates and continued today in Holocaust museums around the world.